Thanksyy/thanksyy.github.io/index.md

 <ol>
     <li>
         <a href="https://arxiv.org/abs/2408.05109" target="_blank">
-         <i class="fa-solid fa-chart-column"></i>A Survey of NL2SQL with Large Language Models: Where are we, and where are we going?
+         (!!!)
+A Survey of NL2SQL with Large Language Models: Where are we, and where are we going?
         </a>
         <br>
         [<a href="https://github.com/HKUSTDial/NL2SQL_Handbook">NL2SQL Handbook</a>], [<a href="#">Slides/PPT (to appear)</a>]